Can country living and a new EV plant coexist? Some Georgians say no.

 What’s best for the future?

-If Ms. Reed represents African Americans who have struggled to stake fair claim and Mr. Snell represents those who can claim generational investments in this rolling land, Bruze Altznauer is a newcomer with a different view.
+If Ms. Reed represents African Americans who have struggled to stake fair claim and Mr. Snell represents those who can claim generational investments in this rolling land, Bruce Altznauer is a newcomer with a different view.

 A transplant from suburban Atlanta, he says he found his true home in Rutledge.
 Several years ago, he was elected mayor.